wei/git-sync/README.md

 #### Advanced: Sync all branches

 To Sync all branches from source to destination, use `SOURCE_BRANCH: "refs/remotes/source/*"` and `DESTINATION_BRANCH: "refs/heads/*"`.
 But be careful, branches with the same name including `master` will be overwritten.

+#### Advanced: Sync all tags

+To Sync all tags from source to destination, use `SOURCE_BRANCH: "refs/tags/*"` and `DESTINATION_BRANCH: "refs/tags/*"`.
+But be careful, tags with the same name will be overwritten.

 ### Docker
 ```